alexlehm/vertxmail/README.md

 For now the source is available at https://github.com/alexlehm/vertxmail

-For feedback please send a mail at alexlehm@gmail.com
+For feedback either send me a mail or drop by on the vert.x channel irc://irc.freenode.net/#vertx

-(Please note that this was done as an effort entirely on my own time.
-If you are working for the same company as I am, please do not send me feedback via my work email address)